 “I came to therapy thinking that my sexuality didn’t matter, but it turned out that every part of my personality was intimately connected.
 Cutting one piece damaged the rest.”

-The stories that Garrard tells about his early adulthood - not just about his time in conversion therapy, but in university, too - are harrowing and heartbreaking.
+The stories Garrard tells about his early adulthood - not just about his time in conversion therapy, but in university, too - are harrowing and heartbreaking.
 So many times I had to stop reading for a second because it was just so difficult to get through.
 It’s so hard to imagine a nineteen-year-old going through all of what he went through.
 He had zero support system whatsoever, especially once everyone around him began to find out about his sexuality.
-They acted as if his sexuality had anything to do with what sort of person he is, which is despicable honestly.
+They acted as if his sexuality had anything to do with what sort of a person he is, which is despicable honestly.

 I think that arguably the most important aspect of this book was that it shed light on the fact that there are still conversion therapies open and commonly used, even in the United States.
 Love In Action, where Garrard attended conversion therapy, only just shut down in 2012.
 From a quick Google search, I found that only a handful of States have a ban on conversion therapy for minors.
-The rest still allow it, which is something I didn’t even consider until I read this book.
+The rest still permit it, which is something I didn’t even consider until I read this book.
 I hope that this book continues to make that a more widely known fact, so that there can be more done to get rid of these horrible therapies.